 Punjena paprika is a type of dolma – a family of stuffed dishes made with hollowed out vegetables filled with rice, meat, and other ingredients.
 Dolma can be made with any type of vegetable but punjena paprika is made specifically with stuffed peppers.
 In the Serbo-Croatian language, punjena paprika literally means “stuffed pepper”.

 To prepare, the peppers are hollowed out and stuffed with a mixture consisting of minced meat (usually pork or beef), rice, egg, onions, garlic, herbs, and spices.
-Once stuffed, they’re cooked in tomato sauce and served with a side of mashed potatoes or njoki.
+Once stuffed, they’re cooked in tomato sauce and served with a side of mashed potatoes.

 Sarma refers to a stuffed vegetable dish that’s very similar to dolma.
 In fact, it can be considered a sub-type of dolma.
-It’s made with the same meat and rice filling but instead of being stuffed in hollowed out vegetables, the filling is wrapped in cabbage leaves.
+It’s made with the same meat and rice filling but instead of being stuffed in hollowed-out vegetables, the filling is wrapped in cabbage leaves and then cooked with dry-smoked meat or bacon.
 Dolma means “stuffed” or “filled” while sarma means “rolled” or “wrapped”.

 10. Extra Virgin Olive Oil